yuryprokashev/public-writing/athena-dynamo-integration/doc/main.md

 * Enter the Data source name.

 > Note: the field tip is confusing.
-> At the end, your datasource will contain all DynamoDB tables in the region, so choose wisely.
+> At the end, your data source will contain all DynamoDB tables in the region, so choose wisely.
 > I ended up with `DynamoDBCatalog`.

 ![](https://ik.imagekit.io/wp8orxehk/differ/community/yury-prokashev-edufun-me/query_dynamo_data_with_athena._03_BpEHtmyx8.png "Configure Data source properties")